 The ninth of my ten films:

 The second Western New York Artist profile: "The Fudge Club Profile" (38 minutes, 2013).
 This film, my longest to date, and with much higher production values than the next longest ("Cypress Springs") debuted on June 8th, 2013 at Rochester's South Presbyterian Church.
 This film may be considered my first real film -- the first not to have any distracting technical errors.
-I may work on a shorter version of the film as well for festival submissions.
+I edited a 29-minute version of the film as well for festival submissions.

 I have also worked on some nonfiction projects/experiments over the years I’ve been working on the films described above.
 These can be found on Youtube.
 They include music videos for the band Fudge Club.